Service-Design-Studio/1d-final-project-2023-sds-2023-team-07/README.md

 Greetings!
 This is Team 07's git repo.
-If you have seen our project presentation before, you can skip line 3, but if you havent, read line 3.
 We implore you to visit our Google Sites ( https://sites.google.com/mymail.sutd.edu.sg/empathyinbytes/home?authuser=5 ) so that you know what this repo is all about.
+But if you have seen our project presentation before, you can carry on reading.

 Below are important links for our project submission:
 1) Design Workbook